-Today we will be talking about Bullet Journal monthly log and how to create a beautiful calendar spread to plan your month.
+Today we will be talking about one of my favorite Bullet Journal pages – a monthly log and how to create a beautiful calendar spread to plan your month.

 So get ready to be inspired by this post!